Start today for FREE.

 Application Fees and Cost Management

-Reasonable Fee Structures and Legal Limitations Application and screening fees must reflect actual costs of background investigation services while complying with state limitations on fee amounts and refundability requirements.
-Typical screening fees range from $25-75 per applicant depending on investigation scope and service provider costs, with some states imposing specific fee limitations or refund requirements for denied applications.
+Typical screening fees range from $25-75 per applicant depending on investigation scope and service provider costs.
+Additionally, some states impose specific fee limitations or refund requirements for denied applications.

 Fee Transparency and Consumer Protection